mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 KAKAXXEER
-This is a set of percussive drums designed to rest on a harness on the forward torso of the K’kree.
+This is a set of percussive drums designed to rest on a harness on the forward torso of the K'kree.
 Three drums rest under the arms, each with a differing pitch.
-Used when hunting G’naak, these war-drums inspire fear in those who hear them shortly before the onslaught of K’kree warriors.
+Used when hunting G'naak, these war-drums inspire fear in those who hear them shortly before the onslaught of K'kree warriors.
 The drum head is made from woven vines, which can also be plucked to emit distorted notes.